colemanwadsworth/Awesome-Heroes-Wiki/Gods.md

 ---

 ### [[Uru|Gods/Uru]]
-E (17): Doubles movement, reduces your opponents attack and defense dice by 2, and grants light magic immunity
+E (17): Doubles movement, reduces your opponents attack and defense dice by 2, and grants immunity to light magic

 ---